razgarabedi/imagedropify/README.md

         *   `tail -f /var/log/nginx/imagedrop.access.log`
         *   If Nginx logs a 404 error for the direct image URL, it means Nginx itself cannot find or access the file (permission/path issue).
         *   If the access log shows the image URL request getting a 200 status but the browser still shows an error, or if the error log shows the request being handled by the Next.js proxy, it confirms Nginx isn't serving the static file.
+    *   **Specific Case: Direct URL works, `next/image` fails initially**:
+        *   If typing the image URL directly into the browser *immediately after upload* works, but `next/image` on the page shows the error, this could indicate that the Next.js server (when `next/image` attempts to optimize or fetch the image *itself*) is encountering the issue with Nginx not serving the new file correctly to *it*.
+The same Nginx caching/permission issues apply, but the "client" for Nginx in this internal request is your Next.js server process.
+        *   Ensure the `node_user` (running PM2) also has network access to reach Nginx if it tries to fetch the image via its public URL (though typically `next/image` for local files might not do this, it's a consideration).
     *   **Body Size Limits:** Check Nginx `client_max_body_size` vs. Next.js `bodySizeLimit`.
-    *   **PM2/Next.js Logs:** Check `pm2 logs imagedrop` for any application-level errors during upload, though the "received text/html" error points away from an app crash.
+    *   **PM2/Next.js Logs:** Check `pm2 logs imagedrop` for any application-level errors during upload.
 *   **502 Bad Gateway:** Node.js app (PM2) might be crashed or not running.
 Check `pm2 status` and `pm2 logs imagedrop`.

 ### 14. Updating the Application